 2. St Clairs Beach - Dunedin

-A nice beach stroll with view like this!!!
+A nice beach stroll with views like this!!!
 Who could say no?
 For the best light, make sure you go there at sunrise and check the tide!
-You don't want to end up like me, with your shoes soaking wet.

 3. Purakaunui Waterfalls